Zytronium/PasswordGuesser/README.md

 You can see more of my projects in my project portfolio on my personal developer website, [zytronium.dev](https://zytronium.dev), or see more info about me on my [LinkedIn profile](https://www.linkedin.com/in/daniel-stelljes/).
-You can also find the occasional post about one of my project on my Bluesky profile, [‪@zytronium.dev‬](https://bsky.app/profile/zytronium.dev).
+You can also find the occasional post about one of my projects on my Bluesky profile, [‪@zytronium.dev‬](https://bsky.app/profile/zytronium.dev).